software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > ![](/assets/sprint-2-user-story-2.png)
 >
-> - Remember to implement the appropriate validation for the form
 > - Make sure that you can delete a quiz that has questions.
-Before deleting a quiz, you need to delete the quiz-related questions.
-You can use an appropriate [Cascade Type](https://www.baeldung.com/jpa-cascade-types) to achieve this automatically
+Before deleting a quiz, the quiz's questions need to be deleted.
+[Cascading](https://www.baeldung.com/jpa-cascade-types) can be used to achieve this automatically

 {: .important-title }